The Most Common Ofsted Deep Dive Questions 2024: With SLT Recommendations For How To Answer And Prepare For Them

 Third Space Learning believes that every school is unique.
 Schools should customise the scheme to suit the context and needs of their school, whether that’s using a spiral curriculum or an alternative approach.

 Our one-to-one maths interventions are personalised to each pupil.
-Lessons are designed and continuously updated by a team of academic experts and have been delivered thousands of times to create the perfect lessons for one to one learning.
+Academic experts design and continuously update lessons delivered thousands of times to create the perfect lessons for one to one learning.

-In the Third Space Learning maths hub non-prescriptive flexible and adaptable schemes of work can be found to support target areas such as:
+Non-prescriptive flexible and adaptable schemes of work in the Third Space Learning maths hub support target areas such as:

 Free resources